- Section 1 – Membership Eligibility

 Section 3: Conduct of Board Meetings

-A. It is the intent of this bylaw that trustees shall attend regular Board meetings in person.
-However, under exceptional circumstances and upon approval of the Board, a trustee may attend a regular Board meeting by telephone or other universally audible means of communication.
+Trustees shall attend regular Board meetings in person.
+Under exceptional circumstances a trustee may attend a regular Board meeting by telephone or electronic means of communication.

-B. Special Board meetings or other meetings of the Board may be held in person or, under special circumstances, with any or all of the trustees participating by telephone or any universally audible means of communication.
+Special Board meetings or other meetings of the Board may be held in person or, under special circumstances, with any or all of the trustees participating by telephone or electronic means of communication.